 The growing field of wilderness therapy is also harnessing the power of nature to help teenagers and young adults break addictions, overcome depression and anxiety, and recalibrate their relationship with the world and themselves.

 The bottom line is you don’t have to depressed or anxious to benefit from these effects.
 We can all use a little bit less stress and a little bit more positivity.

 Hiking is a fantastic activity to do with friends, family, kids, partners, or even people you don’t know.
 Because it’s something so many people can do, a friendly invite to go on a hike is often well-received by most people.
 Even people on first dates are enjoying hiking these days!
 Out on the trail, conversation seems to flow effortlessly and bounce around from topic to topic.
 And it’s a shared experience that people can build on to add more or bigger experiences, like traveling and doing a trip together at a major destination like Yellowstone, Peru, Iceland, or many others!

 Freedom.
 It’s such an important piece of the human experience.
 Getting out into nature, unencumbered by the constraints of modern civilization, can be like a lovely breath of fresh air.

 Many of us live in environments almost completely designed and built by humans.
-Where a building goes up, where a tree is planted, where a road turns, what kind of grass is grown in which lot, where the water flows, what you’re allowed and not allowed to….almost all of these things and many, many more are determined by people.
-There’s nothing wrong with this (in fact it’s necessary), but it creates an arbitrary reality that humans are almost completely in control of.
+Where a building goes up, where a tree is planted, where a road turns, what kind of grass is grown in which lot, where the water flows, what you’re allowed and not allowed to do….almost all of these things and many, many more are determined by people.
+There’s nothing wrong with this (in fact, it’s necessary), but it creates an arbitrary reality that humans are almost completely in control of.
 Everything becomes human-centric.